BeatrizGalindo/calendar-service/README.md

 ```

 ### 2. GET/events/<ID>
-This endpoint retrieves an event by its ID.
+This endpoint retrieves an event by its ID if there is no event with the specific ID there will be an error message displayed.

 Example: `curl -X GET http://127.0.0.1:5000/events/1`